-That should be all of the information you need in order to keep track of all the action from U.S. Bank Stadium between the Minnesota Vikings and Chicago Bears on Sunday afternoon.
-We’ll have our Open Thread for the first quarter up about an hour before kickoff or so, and we hope that you’ll join us here for all of the action!
+That should be all of the relevant information you need to follow all of the action from U.S. Bank Stadium on Sunday afternoon between the Minnesota Vikings and the Chicago Bears.
+As always, the Game Threads will start flowing approximately an hour before kickoff, so we hope to see you here then.